 Creative Christmas Studies

-During these two or three weeks just before Christmas, the textbooks are often replaced with practical, real-life things such as menu planning, couponing, baking, party planning and decorating, shopping for presents on a budget, crafting homemade gifts, addressing Christmas cards, practicing for plays and musicals at church, and more.
-We spend extra time fitting in service opportunities, too.
+During the weeks just before Christmas, the textbooks are often replaced with practical, real-life things.
+Menu planning, couponing, baking, party planning, and decorating are necessary activities that also happen to be meaningful learning opportunities.
+So are shopping for presents on a budget, crafting homemade gifts, addressing Christmas cards, and practicing for plays and musicals at church.

 This post contains affiliate links.